-4b.
 Best interests of the child (art.
+3)

-3).
-In all decisions taken within the context of the administration of juvenile justice, the best interests of the child are to be a primary consideration.
-Children differ from adults in their physical and psychological developments, and their emotional and educational needs.
+10. In all decisions taken within the context of the administration of juvenile justice, the best interests of the child should be a primary consideration.
+Children differ from adults in their physical and psychological development, and their emotional and educational needs.
 Such differences constitute the basis for the lesser culpability of children in conflict with the law.
-These and other differences are the reasons for a separate juvenile justice system and require a different treatment of children.
-The protection of the best interests of the child means, for instance, that the traditional objectives of criminal justice (repression/retribution) must give way to rehabilitation and restorative justice objectives in dealing with child offenders.
+These and other differences are the reasons for a separate juvenile justice system and require a different treatment for children.
+The protection of the best interests of the child means, for instance, that the traditional objectives of criminal justice, such as repression/retribution, must give way to rehabilitation and restorative justice objectives in dealing with child offenders.
 This can be done in concert with attention to effective public safety.

-4c.
 The right to life, survival and development (art.
+6)

-6).
-This inherent right of every child should guide and inspire States Parties in the development of effective national policies and programmes for the prevention of juvenile delinquency, because it goes without saying that delinquency has a (very) negative impact on the child's development.
+11. This inherent right of every child should guide and inspire States parties in the development of effective national policies and programmes for the prevention of juvenile delinquency, because it goes without saying that delinquency has a very negative impact on the child's development.
 Furthermore, this basic right should result in a policy of responding to juvenile delinquency in ways that support the child's development.
-The death penalty and a life sentence without parole are explicitly prohibited in article 37(a) CRC (see below paras.
-27-28).
-The use of deprivation of liberty has (very) negative consequences for the child's harmonious development and seriously hampers his/her reintegration in society.
-In this regard, article 37(b) CRC explicitly provides that deprivation of liberty, including arrest, detention and imprisonment, should be used only as a measure of last resort and for the shortest appropriate period of time, so that the child's right to development is fully respected and ensured (see below para.
-29).
-1
+The death penalty and a life sentence without parole are explicitly prohibited under article 37 (a) of CRC (see paragraphs 75-77 below).
+The use of deprivation of liberty has very negative consequences for the child's harmonious development and seriously hampers his/her reintegration in society.
+In this regard, article 37 (b) explicitly provides that deprivation of liberty, including arrest, detention and imprisonment, should be used only as a measure of last resort and for the shortest appropriate period of time, so that the child's right to development is fully respected and ensured (see paragraphs 78-88 below).1

-4d.
 The right to be heard (art.
+12)

-12).
-The right of the child to express his/her views freely in all matters affecting the child should be fully respected and implemented throughout every stage of the process of juvenile justice (see below para.
-23 under c).
-The Committee notes that increasingly the voices of children involved in the juvenile justice system are becoming a powerful force for improvements and reform, and for the fulfilment of rights.
+12. The right of the child to express his/her views freely in all matters affecting the child should be fully respected and implemented throughout every stage of the process of juvenile justice (see paragraphs 43-45 below).
+The Committee notes that the voices of children involved in the juvenile justice system are increasingly becoming a powerful force for improvements and reform, and for the fulfilment of their rights.